Tsutomu-Kago/hello-world/README.md

 Hi Humans!

 Hubot here,
-I've hd tacos on the moon and find them far superior to Earth tacos.
+I've had tacos on the moon and find them far superior to Earth tacos.